Refactor projects and files in Eclipse

 Refactoring includes moving or renaming projects or project elements.

-For best results, keep the following in mind when performing refactoring operations:
+For best results, follow these guidelines when performing refactoring operations:

-Before refactoring, all users should check in their changes.
+Before refactoring, make sure that all users check in their changes.

-After refactoring, all users should get the updated project from source control.
+After refactoring, make sure that all users get the updated project from source control.

 Refactoring includes renaming files within a project and moving a file between two different projects.
 The Dimensions CM for Eclipse integration retains the file history when you move a file between projects using the refactoring option.